2013 January: climb Mt Gingera & Mt Ginini from Corin Dam - ACT, Australia

 - Retrace steps on Stockyard Spur Walking Track back to Corin Dam.

-Our walk can be downloaded from:
+Our GPS tracklog file can be downloaded as a KML file from:

 Hiking distance & time:

 Fast pace ...
 It is always a fast pace when walking with Tania :-)

 • 8626-1N Corin Dam 1:25,000

 • Rooftop's "Namadgi - ACT South Activities Map" 2011 edition; 1:50,000